 One essential way student progress is communicated is through Family-Teacher conferences.
-Conferences are scheduled generally in late October and late February.
+Conferences are scheduled generally in later fall and winter.
 They are generally 15 to 20 minutes in length and will be offered in person or remotely via Google Meet.
 Families are encouraged to communicate frequently with their child about school experiences and consult the teacher whenever they feel it is necessary.